 You are responsible for all activity that transpires through your computing account and the devices that are registered to you.

-Infringing conduct exposes the infringer to the risk of serious legal penalties, both civil and criminal.
+Infringing conduct exposes the infringer to the risk of serious legal penalties, civil and criminal.
 Civil penalties may include actual damages and profits, or statutory damages (ranging from $750 to $30,000 per work that is infringed).
-Moreover, the court can also award reasonable attorney’s fees and costs and increase the damages in the case of a willful infringement.
+Moreover, the court also can award reasonable attorney’s fees and costs and increase the damages in the case of a willful infringement.
 Criminal penalties can include fines and imprisonment.

-Organizations such as the RIAA and the MPAA monitor P2P networks, obtaining "snapshots" of users' Internet protocol (IP) addresses, the files that users are downloading or uploading from their P2P directories, the time that downloading or uploading occurs, and the internet service provider (ISP) through which the files travel.
+Organizations such as the RIAA and the MPAA monitor P2P networks, obtaining "snapshots" of users' internet protocol (IP) addresses, the files that users are downloading or uploading from their P2P directories, the time that downloading or uploading occurs, and the internet service provider (ISP) through which the files travel.

-Copyright owners have been known to target both those who upload music over the P2P network and those who download from the network.
+Copyright owners have been known to target those who upload music over the P2P network and those who download from the network.
 In addition to monitoring networks and obtaining IP address "snapshots," copyright owners have been known to use P2P networks themselves, uploading copyrighted content while keeping a legal record of the downloading actions of other users.

 Once an IP address and other information have been obtained, the RIAA, MPAA, and other copyright owners and their representatives can file a "John Doe" lawsuit and issue a subpoena to the ISP demanding the identity of the user connected to that IP address.

 As an ISP for its students, faculty, and staff, UMB receives notices from the RIAA and MPAA identifying the IP addresses of UMB account holders believed to be sharing copies of copyrighted music and videos without authorization.
 UMB reserves the right to demand that the infringing conduct cease immediately; where necessary, UMB will revoke the identified individual’s access to the UMB computer system.
-In serious situations, further disciplinary sanctions may also be appropriate.
+In serious situations, further disciplinary sanctions may be appropriate.

 The RIAA or MPAA has often presented an option for the alleged illegal file sharer to settle the lawsuit out of court for some amount of money.
-If the user is determined to have infringed copyrights, whether through P2P networks or other means, and has not settled, he or she may also be subject to sanctions such as monetary damages and the required destruction of all unauthorized copies.
+If the user is determined to have infringed copyrights, whether through P2P networks or other means, and has not settled, he or she also may be subject to sanctions such as monetary damages and the required destruction of all unauthorized copies.
 In certain circumstances, federal authorities can criminally prosecute copyright infringement.
 By participating in illegal file sharing, you may be subject to a lawsuit even after you have destroyed any illegal copy or copies of copyrighted material that were in your possession.
 For more information about the different types of notices related to copyright infringement, see Attachment A.

 For legal alternatives to copyright infringement and more information about copyright compliance, please visit the EDUCAUSE website.